 American conservatism’s seven principles, according to Mr. Johnson, need to be revised.
 I’ve been reading Kermit Roosevelt’s book, The National That Never Was.
 Here is what he suggests are American values and their origin.

-What I am saying, however, is that our American values come from the Civil War and Reconstruction, and those happened because of slavery and Black Americans.
-It was the fight against slavery that inspired people to reinterpret the Declaration into the American ideals expressed in the Gettysburg Address.
-And it was the participation of Black Americans in that fight that made those ideals become law in the Reconstruction Amendments.
+Our American values come from the Civil War and Reconstruction.
+Those events happened because of slavery and Black Americans.
+The fight against slavery inspired people.
+They reinterpreted the Declaration into the American ideals expressed in the Gettysburg Speech.
+Black Americans participated in that fight.
+It was their involvement that made those ideals become law in the Reconstruction Amendments.
 As Nikole Hannah-Jones writes, Black Americans have never been the problem; they have been the solution.

 Roosevelt III, Kermit.
 The Nation That Never Was (p.
 173).
 University of Chicago Press.
 Kindle Edition.